MicrosoftDocs/learn/learn-pr/azure/create-foundation-modern-apps/includes/4-modern-database-requirements.md

     [Exercise introduction guidance](https://review.docs.microsoft.com/learn-docs/docs/id-guidance-introductions?branch=master#rule-use-the-standard-exercise-unit-introduction-format)
 -->
-TODO: add your topic sentences(s)
+One of the core elements of a modern application is the ability to easily scale up or out in order to correctly respond to workload usage.
+Ability to easily update and evolve the solution, along with deterministic, automatic deployment are also foundational pillars of modern application development.

 ## Modern applications require modern databases

-One of the core element of a modern application is the ability to easily scale up or out in order to correctly respond to workload usage.
-Ability to easily update and evolve the solution, along with deterministic, automatic deployment are also foundational pillars of modern application development.

 Azure SQL database provides strong support to all these required features.
-If you need a future-proof, scalable, secure and high-performance database, [Azure SQL Hyperscale](https://docs.microsoft.com/azure/azure-sql/database/service-tier-hyperscale) provide all of that, and more.
-It can scale up to 100 TB and its distributed architecture make it very easy to scale up and out.
+If you need a future-proof, scalable, secure, and high-performance database, [Azure SQL Hyperscale](https://docs.microsoft.com/azure/azure-sql/database/service-tier-hyperscale) provides everything you need, and more.
+It can scale up to 100 TB and its distributed architecture make it easy to scale up and out.
 It's the ideal database for transactional and hybrid transactional-analytics workload.

 To support development and developers, you can use [Azure SQL Serverless](https://azure.microsoft.com/solutions/serverless/), that can automatically scale up and down with a defined range and can also auto-pause when not used, to give you the most cost-effective way to develop and test your solution.
-Given that the engine behind Azure SQL is always the same, moving to Azure SQL Serverless to Azure SQL Hyperscale will require no code changes and no additional effort.
+Given that the engine behind Azure SQL is always the same, moving to Azure SQL Serverless to Azure SQL Hyperscale will require no code changes and no extra effort.

-As the DevOps practice is now ubiquitous, it is very important for a modern solution to properly support and have a healthy CI/CD pipeline.
+As the DevOps practice is now ubiquitous, it is important for a modern solution to properly support and have a healthy CI/CD pipeline.
 Azure SQL natively supports GitHub Actions, that you'll be using to deploy the changes done to your development database to the test and production instances.
 This time using a "state based" approach.
 DevOps for Data is a very interesting topic, and you can learn more about it and the different options, starting from this [#DataExposed](https://www.youtube.com/playlist?list=PLlrxD0HtieHieV7Jls72yFPSKyGqycbZR) video: [Using Azure Pipelines for Azure SQL Deployments](https://www.youtube.com/watch?v=G7H6HbzwAfs&list=PLlrxD0HtieHieV7Jls72yFPSKyGqycbZR&index=26).

 ## Azure SQL Database as the modern database of choice